Miami Medical Malpractice Lawyers

 - Lack of oxygen, causing brain damage and other injuries

-Many birth injuries simply cannot be treated and your child will be dealing with them for the rest of his or her life.
-They'll have to deal with the pain, discomfort, and inconvenience of the injury, but the injury can also dramatically hurt your child's ability to work and earn a living.
+Many birth injuries simply cannot be treated, and your child will be dealing with them for the rest of his or her life.
+He or she will have to deal with the pain, discomfort, and inconvenience of the injury, but the injury can also dramatically hurt your child's ability to work and earn a living.
 This is why it's so important to vigorously pursue compensation after a birth injury.

 Medical malpractice cases can take up to five years to settle, longer if the case goes to trial.
 The amount of time a claim takes is dependent on several factors including the complexity of the injury, the amount of time that has passed since the injury occurred, and the number of providers involved in the suit.